How to decorate a dough bowl: Let me show you how to decorate a dough bowl for every season and holiday this year!

 Use Pinecones for your filler!

-Pinecones add the perfect wintery touch to your home for winter!
-They are the perfect dough bowl filler too!
-Depending where you live, you might have the luxury of collecting a few pinecones during a nice walk outside.. for free!
+Pinecones add the perfect wintery touch to your home.
+They’re a great way to fill a beautiful dough bowl for the winter season!
+They are the perfect dough bowl filler, especially if you enjoy incorporating natural elements into your decor.
+Depending on where you live, you might have the luxury of collecting a few pinecones during a nice walk outside… for free!

 Decorate with Conversation Hearts for Valentine’s Day!

 Wanting to show your dough bowl some love this Valentine’s Day (someone stop me with this cheesiness)?
 Add some conversation hearts!
 My bowl took 4 bags of hearts to reach this level of fullness, which seems excessive.
 If you decide to use this filler, I would recommend faking it by adding something like tissue paper to the bottom of your bowl so you don’t have to fill it up as much.
-You can also add some candles to take up more space.
+You can also add some candles to take up more space, creating a beautiful centerpiece for your dining room table.

 Want some more Valentine DIYs?
 Check out my DIY throw pillow here or my DIY reversed canvas sign here.
 Both of these DIYs can be made for less than $5!